 What to read next

-AND FOR MORE THINGS TO DO Click for 5 amazing Gaudi sights to look out for in Barcelona.
+For more things to do with teenagers in Barcelona: 5 amazing Gaudi sights to look out for in Barcelona.
 (There’s a Star Wars connection too!)

 Please note that all visitor information here is for guidance only.
 Please check the venues’ websites for the most up to date information on tickets, entrance requirements, opening times etc.